top of page

 What type of compost mixture should I use in my raised garden bed?

-When it comes to raised garden beds, the type of compost you use can have a big impact on the health of your plants.
-A good rule of thumb is to use a mix of two parts green material to one part brown material.
-Green materials are rich in nitrogen and include things like grass clippings and kitchen scraps.
+The type of compost you use can significantly impact the health of your plants in raised garden beds.
+A good rule of thumb is to use a mix of two parts: green material and one part brown material.
+Green materials, including grass clippings and kitchen scraps, are rich in nitrogen.

 Second, consider using a liner to prevent soil from leaching into the concrete.